minio/docs/source/includes/openshift/deploy-minio-on-openshift.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you have installed the MinIO Operator from Red Hat OperatorHub, the installation process also configures the :openshift-docs:`OpenShift Service CA Operator <security/certificate_types_descriptions/service-ca-certificates.html>`.
-This Operator manages the TLS certificates required to access the MinIO Operator Console and Tenants.
+This Operator manages the TLS certificates required to access MinIO Tenants.
 It automatically renews and rotates the certificates 13 months before expiration.
 No additional action is required.